Flow-Launcher/Flow.Launcher/README.md

 - Support wide range of plugins.
 Visit [here](https://flowlauncher.com/docs/#/plugins) for our plugin portfolio.
 - If you are using Python plugins, flow will prompt to either select the location or allow Python (Embeddable) to be automatic downloaded for use.
+- Publish your own plugin to flow!
+Create plugins in:

 <p align="center">
 <a href="https://flowlauncher.com/docs/#/develop-dotnet-plugins"><img src="https://user-images.githubusercontent.com/6903107/147870065-4096f233-147c-434e-a3ac-69519582605f.png" width="64"></a>